mitchellh/pointerstructure/README.md

   * Get the value for an address

-  * Get the address for a value within a structure
+  * Set the value for an address within an existing structure.

 ## Installation